piotrmurach/tty-pager/README.md

 ## Overview

 The **TTY::Pager** on initialization will choose the best available pager out of `SystemPager`, `BasicPager` or `NullPager`.
-If paging is disabled then a `NullPager` is used and content is simply printed out to stdout, otherwise a check is performed to find system executable to perform pagination natively with `SystemPager`.
-However, if no system executable is found, a `BasicPager` is used which is a pure Ruby implementation that will work with any ruby interpreter.
+If paging is disabled then a `NullPager` is used, which either returns text as is or simply prints it out to stdout on tty devices.
+Otherwise a check is performed to find paging command to page text with `SystemPager`.
+However, if no paging command is found, a `BasicPager` is used which is a pure Ruby implementation that is guaranteed to work with any ruby interpreter and any platform.

 ## 1. Usage